By: Scout Rose

 My fear was like a beacon, pointing me towards something that desperately needed my attention.
 Together, my therapist and I dug into the question: How did I get here?

-Recalling a passage from Thomas Page McBee's book, Amateur, we talked about being "like a plant in the sun moving towards whatever was rewarded in me."
+Recalling a passage from Thomas Page McBee's book, Amateur, we talked about being "like a plant in the sun moving towards whatever was rewarded."

 I hadn't taken a hard look at my own gender in over a decade.
 In NYC, I was surrounded by examples of masculine-identified folks living fully fabulous lives.
 Folks who wear embroidered boots, dangly earrings, and make-up.
 And yet, it seemed clear to me that I had internalized at least some of society's notions of how I should look and behave.